Melasma Treatment For Skin

 Is melasma dangerous?

 No, melasma is not dangerous.
-It is not a sign of skin cancer, and it does not have the potential to develop into skin cancer or any other harmful skin condition.
-However, some skin cancers may resemble melasma in certain ways.
+It is not a sign of skin cancer, nor does it have the potential to develop into skin cancer or any other harmful skin condition.
+However, some skin cancers can resemble melasma in certain ways.
 If you are worried about a brown or dark lesion on your skin and are unsure whether it is a sign of skin cancer or melasma, schedule an appointment with a board-certified dermatologist, such as Dr. Green.
-During your appointment, Dr. Green will thoroughly review your medical and family history and then clinically evaluate the hyperpigmented areas to rule out any serious skin conditions.
+During your appointment, Dr. Green will thoroughly review your medical and family history and then clinically evaluate the hyperpigmented areas to rule out serious skin conditions.
 A skin biopsy may be performed and sent to the lab for further examination as part of a routine check to rule out melanoma and other types of skin cancer, if necessary.

 Cosmelan 1 year before and after